jurrehageman/DAVuR1_excersises/README.md

 ### 03 Cut function

-Excersise on using the cut function
+Excersise on using the cut function.
 `array.ipynb` can be used to generate simulated gene array results.

 ### 04 Control flow and functions